thoth-station/adviser/docs/source/pipeline.rst

 (the order in which they were included).
 This logic applies to all pipeline unit types - :ref:`boots <boots>`, :ref:`pseudonymns <pseudonyms>`, :ref:`sieves <sieves>`, :ref:`steps <steps>`, :ref:`strides <strides>` and :ref:`wraps <wraps>`.
+In case of prescription pipeline units, use ``should_include.dependencies`` to respect dependencies on other units.
+See :ref:`relevant documentation for more info <prescription_should_include>`.

 Moreover, pipeline units can be specific to a package.
-This was introduced as an optimization to group these pipeline units based on packages they operate on not to call them ineffectively on packages that are not relevant in the resolution process.
+This was introduced as an optimization to group pipeline units based on packages they operate on not to call them ineffectively on packages that are not relevant in the resolution process.
 Note pipeline units can be called thousand times during the resolution process so this optimization matters a lot.